Affiliate links on Android Authority may earn us a commission. Learn more.

 - Worst for: Exciting features, security.

 - Most interesting features: Xperia UI offers a feature called Side Sense, which is a widget that makes one-handed use much easier.
 It also offers exclusive camera apps that take the best advantage of Sony hardware.
-Creator Mode is also an interesting unique feature that makes the displayed colors as accurate as possible, which is perfect for cinephiles.
+Creator Mode is also an interesting and unique feature that makes the displayed colors as accurate as possible, which is perfect for cinephiles.